BigCorvus/SX1262-LoRa-BLE-Relay/README.md

 A simple Arduino test sketch demonstrates the most important functions and can be used for communication already.
 It will be improved in the future.

+Update: v1.1 of the 30dbm version is out.
+It has a simple slide switch and uses clickier buttons (LS12T2 from digikey).
+There's also a JST-SH 1mm connector for GPS modules and a high-side switch (generic SOT23 P-channel mosfet) controlled from P1.00.
+LED2 has been moved to P1.10 and the LEDs rearranged.
+The boost converter is now controlled from P0.05.